ALBA-Synchrotron/MARTApp/quick_launch_manual.md

 **MARTApp** is available in two flavors:

-- X11-based, which is a basic X11 forwarding and the user natively uses the application in its system.
+- X11-based, which provides basic X11 forwarding, allowing the user to natively use the application on their system.
-- noVNC-based, which allows the user to use the application in its browser.
+- noVNC-based, which allows the user to use the application in their browser.

 For both, Docker is required.
 It can be downloaded from [here](https://www.docker.com/products/docker-desktop/).
 Once installed, we can proceed pulling MARTApp using your system command line (distributed through [GitHub registry](https://github.com/orgs/ALBA-Synchrotron/packages/container/package/martapp)):